Economy of Bangladesh: 2010–11 market crash

 The bullish capital market turned bearish during 2010, with the exchange losing 1,800 points between December 2010 and January 2011.
 Millions of investors have been rendered bankrupt as a result of the market crash.
-The crash is believed to be caused artificially to benefit a handful of players at the expense of the big players.
+The crash has been alleged to have been artificially induced, benefiting a small group of market participants at the expense of larger investors.

 Companies

 The list includes ten largest Bangladeshi companies by trading value (millions in BDT) in 2018.